tml/EncryptFileSystem/README.md

 # EncryptFileSystem
 Command line tool to encrypt/decrypt a whole file system (filenames and directory tree are also encrypted).
-Toy project : don't use this for serious work.
+This is a toy project : don't use this for serious work.
 I currently work to improve it.

 Syntaxe :